josephat996/Bill-check-management-system/README.md

 # Bill-check-management
-This check the bill that has spent
+This check the bill that has spent by user